 Taking your toddler twins on a road trip requires some planning and patience.

-We recently took a road trip across the country that ended up being 54 total hours in the car.
+Our first big road trip across the country as a family ended up being 54 total hours in the car.
 Our family of six with toddler twins in tow did great and yours can, too.

 Think Attention Span